Scottish local government finance - Green Book: 2023-2024

 1.2 What is GAE?
 And what are the other allocations?

-It is important to note that the individual service GAE allocations are not, nor ever have been, budgets or spending targets; they are simply an allocation methodology designed to distribute the overall levels of resources to be made available.
+It is important to note that the individual service allocations are not budgets or spending targets; they are simply an allocation methodology designed to distribute the overall levels of resources to be made available.
 They are not intended to be used by local authorities to allocate resources.
 The decisions about the amounts allocated to individual services are made entirely by the local authority on the basis of local needs, having first fulfilled its statutory obligations and the jointly agreed set of national and local priorities.

 Additional general support is, since 2022-23, distributed in proportion to the sum of GAE, redeterminations and FRFGs for each authority.

 - Special Islands Needs Allowance (SINA) is an allocation for local authorities with island populations.
-Broadly speaking, SINA adds just over ten per cent onto the total GAE, FRFG and redeterminations for island authorities or populations, but excluding any of those funding lines that already take account of islandness in their distribution formula.
+Broadly speaking, SINA adds about 12 per cent onto the total GAE, FRFG and redeterminations for island authorities or populations, but excluding any of those funding lines that already take account of islandness in their distribution formula.

 - Other allocations provide support for servicing outstanding debt and PPP projects.

-- A funding floor is used to provide protection against large year-on-year changes, whether that be due to year-on-year changes in the funding formulae or due to historically higher levels of support.
+- A funding floor is used to provide protection against large year-on-year changes, whether that be due to year-on-year changes in the funding formulae or due to historical levels of support being higher than that received from the formula.
 Once all funding lines have been calculated, a lower limit is set on the percentage change that any authority can receive compared to the previous year.
 Those authorities above that limit pay into a pool which is then used to lift those below the limit up to the floor.
-As in recent years, the floor in 2022-23 was set at 0.25 per cent below the Scotland average.
+As in recent years, the floor in 2023-24 was set at 0.25 per cent below the Scotland average.
 Certain funding lines, such as those funded by specific grants, those where changes are being transitioned over a few years, and most new money, are excluded from the calculation of the floor.

 1.3 The client-group approach (i.e. methodology)